dpwright/dpwright.github.com/posts/2012-04-17-invoking-ex-commands-on-a-subset-of-files.markdown

 ---
-layout: post
 title: Invoking ex commands on a subset of files
 date: 2012-04-17 10:02
-comments: true
-tags: ex, sed, shell, vim
+tags: code, ex, sed, shell, vim
 ---

 I use `sed` a lot for modifications I need to make to a number of